harvesthq/platform/README.md

 ## User Authentication

-There is no additional configuration within your application for selecing a Harvest account or user.
+There is no additional configuration within your application for selecting a Harvest account or user.
 The user’s browser session is used to find what Harvest user is currently logged in — or, if no Harvest users are logged in, a login form is presented instead of the time tracking form when it is displayed.

 ## Harvest Project and Task Suggestion